Published April 29, 2019

 Participation in the delegate election is voluntary and not required.

 Only active members of NYSTRS who are working in a full-time capacity may participate as a delegate.
 All faculty members that participate in NYSTRS may nominate themselves or a peer to serve as a delegate.
 The candidate who receives the most votes will serve as the primary delegate for UB and the candidate who receives the second most votes will serve as the alternate delegate.

 Please submit your nomination online.
-The election will close May 31, 2017 at midnight (EST).
-The results of the election will be shared with NYSTRS participants via their buffalo.edu email address in June.
+The election will close May 31, 2019 at midnight (EST).
+The election results will be shared with NYSTRS participants via their buffalo.edu email addresses in June.